ansys/pyansys-sound/doc/source/getting_started.rst

 Installation
 ^^^^^^^^^^^^

-In this section you will learn how to install properly PyAnsys Sound and its prerequisites.
+This sections explains how to install properly PyAnsys Sound and its prerequisites.

 Install Ansys DPF server and DPF Sound
 """"""""""""""""""""""""""""""""""""""

+PyAnsys Sound relies on Ansys products:
+- Ansys DPF.
-PyAnsys Sound relies on Ansys products to be used: Ansys DPF  and DPF Sound, which is a plugin for DPF.
+- DPF Sound, which is a plugin for DPF.

 You can use two methods to install these prerequisites:

 - from the Ansys installer: install Ansys and Ansys Sound SAS from the Download Center on `Ansys Customer Portal`_, then `Install PyDPF Core`_